-The importance of our groundwater resources.
+Creating awareness of the importance of our groundwater resources.

 With support from the Wisconsin Dept. of Natural Resources, Glacierland is conducting a county-wide aquatic invasive species outreach programs in Manitowoc countiy.
 The program coordinator educates municipal staff, lake associations, boaters and the general public on AIS issues as well as monitoring populations.
 A Clean Boats, Clean Water program is conducted by Glacierland’s boat inspectors and volunteers each boating season.

 Glacierland manages a Clean Boats, Clean Water program in Kewaunee County and has a boat inspector on two counties landings.